awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 ## Tips for querying CloudTrail logs<a name="tips-for-querying-cloudtrail-logs"></a>

 To explore the CloudTrail logs data, use these tips:
 + Before querying the logs, verify that your logs table looks the same as the one in [Creating a table for CloudTrail logs in Athena using manual partitioning](#create-cloudtrail-table)\.
-If it is not the first table, delete the existing table using the following command: `DROP TABLE cloudtrail_logs;`\.
+If it is not the first table, delete the existing table using the following command: `DROP TABLE cloudtrail_logs`\.
 + After you drop the existing table, re\-create it\.
 For more information, see [Creating a table for CloudTrail logs in Athena using manual partitioning](#create-cloudtrail-table)\.

   Verify that fields in your Athena query are listed correctly\.
 For information about the full list of fields in a CloudTrail record, see [CloudTrail record contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.

   If your query includes fields in JSON formats, such as `STRUCT`, extract data from JSON\.
 For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.

-  Now you are ready to issue queries against your CloudTrail table\.
+  Some suggestions for issuing queries against your CloudTrail table:
 + Start by looking at which IAM users called which API operations and from which source IP addresses\.
 + Use the following basic SQL query as your template\.
 Paste the query to the Athena console and run it\.